top of page

 • A lifelong stutterer who remained speechless for years, actor James Earl Jones has garnered an unprecedented number of awards and is viewed by many as having the most iconic voice in Hollywood history.

 These are but a few examples of individuals who, despite repeated obstacles, went on to experience notable success.
-It is logical to assume that their early lives significantly contributed to the development of their unwaivering perseverance.
-By contrast, there are unmitigated numbers of young people in the United States today struggling to make the leap into adulthood with little motivation to look ahead, set goals, and commit to a plan.
+It is logical to assume that their early lives significantly contributed to the development of their unwavering perseverance.
+By contrast, there are countless numbers of young people in the United States today struggling to make the leap into adulthood with little motivation to look ahead, set goals, and commit to a plan.

 Our ‘hurry-up’ society is less than tolerant of the fact that children cannot do things as quickly as adults.
 If we are serious about improving the state of our nation for the next generation, we must take a hard look at our own parenting behaviors, starting with the early childhood years.
-By age three, children should be dressing themselves, putting away their own toys and clothes, helping make and pack their lunches, assisting with household chores, etc. School age children should complete their homework without parents hovering over them, pack their bookbags for the next school day, select appropriate clothes, make their own bed...; tasks for which many parents today have assumed responsibility (perhaps as a knee-jerk, 'hurry-up' mentality response).
+By age three, children should be dressing themselves, putting away their own toys and clothes, helping make and pack their lunches, assisting with household chores, etc. School-age children should complete their homework without parents hovering over them, pack their bookbags for the next school day, select appropriate clothes, make their own bed...; tasks for which many parents today have assumed responsibility (perhaps as a knee-jerk, 'hurry-up' mentality response).
 If allowing time for this all-important training requires family schedule adjustments, so be it.
 The payoff will be well worth it.

 © Sharon Knapp Lamberth, October 16, 2021